All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • All GLP-1 medications work best when combined with dietary changes and regular physical activity.

-The weight management medication landscape has transformed dramatically since semaglutide first received FDA approval for chronic weight management in 2021.
+The weight management medication space has transformed dramatically since semaglutide first received FDA approval for chronic weight management in 2021.
 Today, patients have more options than ever, each with different mechanisms, efficacy profiles, and price points.
+For a complete cost breakdown, see our cheapest semaglutide options.

-We are going to walk you through every major option, compare them head-to-head, and help you understand which one might be the best fit for your situation.
-This is not a ranking.
+We're going to walk you through every major option, compare them head-to-head, and help you understand which one might be the best fit for your situation.
+This isn't a ranking.
 Different medications work better for different people, and the "best" option is the one that aligns with your specific needs.

 How GLP-1 Medications Work